K12-Analytics-Engineering/bootcamp/docs/pc_setup_guide.md

 winget install Git.Git;
 winget install GitHub.cli;
 ```

-After running the commands above, reboot your PC.
-After rebooting, Windows will prompt you to complete your Ubuntu setup by creating a username and password.

 Open PowerShell and run the command below to install the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension.
 This allows you to open code in Visual Studio Code that resides in WSL2.